 Welcome to part two of 500 Level Fan’s season preview series.
-Today’s focus is on the NL Central, home to one of the most intriguing teams heading into 2015, the Chicago Cubs.
+Today we focus on the National League Central, home to one of the most intriguing teams heading into 2016 – the Chicago Cubs.

 St. Louis Cardinals

 2015 was just another normal year in the incredible career of McCutchen.
 For the fourth year in a row he was named to the NL All-Star team, won a Silver Slugger award, and finished in the top-5 of MVP voting.
 Most important to Pirates fans, it was the third year in a row he led the team to the playoffs.
 Although his numbers were down a little bit last season (.292 / .401 / .488 / .889, 23 HR, 96 RBI), McCutchen has blossomed into the unquestioned leader on a true contending team.
 And finally, as we enter 2016, he has a dynamic supporting cast behind him, meaning another MVP-calibre season should be just around the corner.

 Honourable Mention: Joey Votto, Reds; Jason Heyward, Cubs

 There are other pitchers within the division who have been better for longer (Jon Lester and Adam Wainwright come to mind), but it’s hard to argue against the reigning Cy Young winner.
 Arrieta won the award for the first time last season after an incredible year in which he either finished first or second in the NL in wins (22), WAR for pitchers (8.7), ERA (1.77), WHIP (0.865), IP (229), CG (4), Shutouts (3), HR/9 (0.393), ERA+ (222)and FIP (2.35).
 It was his second straight solid season for the Cubs, a stunning career turnaround after being dumped by Baltimore and labeled a failure.
 Now he fronts a rotation that includes Lester and Lackey, on a team that is the favourite to win the World Series.
 Not bad.